mylifeisoofed/cs163_projects/README.md

 # Welcome to My Programming Projects!
-This repository showcases a series of diverse programs, each focusing on different data structures and concepts.
+This repository showcases a series of my programming projects that I have done during CS163 at Portland State University, each exploring and focusing on different data structures and concepts.
 Below is an overview of each program:

 ## Program #1: Dog Park Explorer
 Explore dog parks with this program!
 It features a list of dog parks along with details about their amenities, features, and ratings.
 Implemented using a linear linked list, it offers a Yelp-like experience tailored specifically for dog parks.